-9 8.5 Account for other barriers
+8.5 Account for other barriers

-- 10 It is a key recommendation to analyse other barriers that could reduce the effectiveness of the policy and - 11 account for their effect on the implementation potential.
-This analysis is similar to that in Section 8.3 but - 12 focuses on institutional, cultural and physical barriers that may limit effectiveness of the policy. - 13 Section 8.5.1 provides a method for analysing these barriers and estimating their effect on - 14 implementation potential of the policy.
-Section 8.5.2 provides some further guidance to help with this - 15 analysis.
-Section 8.5.3 provides a worked example to illustrate the steps. - 16 8.5.1 Method for accounting for other barriers - 17 Step 1: Analyse institutional, cultural and physical barriers - 18 Compile information on the barriers identified in Table 8.12 and consider how these barriers may affect - 19 the implementation potential using the questions provided.
-The questions can be adapted or further - 20 barriers and questions can be added as needed, to ensure that the analysis is relevant to national - 21 circumstances.
+It is a key recommendation to analyse other barriers that could reduce the effectiveness of the policy and account for their effect on the implementation potential.
+This analysis is similar to that in Section 8.3 but focuses on institutional, cultural and physical barriers that may limit effectiveness of the policy.

+Section 8.5.1 provides a method for analysing these barriers and estimating their effect on implementation potential of the policy.
+Section 8.5.2 provides some further guidance to help with this analysis.
+Section 8.5.3 provides a worked example to illustrate the steps.

+8.5.1 Method for accounting for other barriers

+Step 1: Analyse institutional, cultural and physical barriers

+Compile information on the barriers identified in Table 8.12 and consider how these barriers may affect the implementation potential using the questions provided.
+The questions can be adapted or further barriers and questions can be added as needed, to ensure that the analysis is relevant to national circumstances.

-- 1 Information can be gathered through expert elicitations with administration and government experts that - 2 are directly or indirectly involved in the policy under consideration, as well as through desk reviews and - 3 additional stakeholder consultations.
-Refer to the ICAT Stakeholder Participation Guidance (Chapter 8) - 4 for further information on designing and conducting consultations. - 5 Answer each question and score each response based on its potential to limit the effectiveness of the - 6 policy, on a scale of 1 to 4, as follows: - 7 1 = Likely to have no effect - 8 2 = Likely to limit effectiveness - 9 3 = Likely to prevent implementation - 10 4 = Unknown - 11 Table 8.12: Other barriers to policy implementation
+Information can be gathered through expert elicitations with administration and government experts that are directly or indirectly involved in the policy under consideration, as well as through desk reviews and additional stakeholder consultations.
+Refer to the ICAT Stakeholder Participation Guidance (Chapter 8) for further information on designing and conducting consultations.

+Answer each question and score each response based on its potential to limit the effectiveness of the policy, on a scale of 1 to 4, as follows:

+- 1 = Likely to have no effect

+- 2 = Likely to limit effectiveness

+- 3 = Likely to prevent implementation

+- 4 = Unknown

+Table 8.12: Other barriers to policy implementation

-1. Inst 1.
-Institutional barriers a.
+1. Inst itutional barriers a.
 Are there any conflicting goals or jurisdictions between ministries or other agencies with respect to the implementation of the policy? b.
 Is there the potential for institutional racism, gender bias or age discrimination that could limit the policy effectiveness, for example by limiting participation of certain stakeholders based on their race, religion, gender or age?
 2. Cult tural barriers a.
 Are different languages used in the region where the policy will be implemented? b.
-Is the policy congruent with cultural or aesthetic norms and values?
-C. Are there gender issues in access to resources or communication? d.
+Is the policy congruent with cultural or aesthetic norms and values? с.
+Are there gender issues in access to resources or communication? d.
 Are there generational differences in work ethics and work approaches that can result in conflicts or disputes among stakeholders that limit ability to effectively implement the policy? e.
 Are there any areas or landmarks with religious significance of the region under consideration? f.
 Is there a group that has very strong opposition to the policy?
-3. Phy 3.
-Physical barriers a.
+3. Phy sical barriers a.
 Are land areas proposed for intervention easily accessible? b.
-Is the necessary physical infrastructure in place for the proposed policy? c.
+Is the necessary physical infrastructure in place for the proposed policy? с.
 Are there any war conflicts in the country that would limit access to certain land areas?

-12 Step 2: Evaluate the overall distribution of scores and estimate the effect on
+Step 2: Evaluate the overall distribution of scores and estimate the effect on implementation potential

-13 implementation potential

-- 14 Once each barrier has been analysed and scored, evaluate the overall distribution of scores. - A distribution with many scores of 1 indicates less of a need to refine the implementation potential of the policy.
+Once each barrier has been analysed and scored, evaluate the overall distribution of scores.

+- A distribution with many scores of 1 indicates less of a need to refine the implementation potential of the policy. - A distribution with many scores of 2, 3 or 4 could suggest a downward adjustment of the implementation potential or gathering more information and reassessing the impact, especially for scores of 4.